louis77/pg2sqlite/README.md

 #### `pg2sqlite` doesn't do:

-`pg2sqlite` creates the bare table with its columns.
+`pg2sqlite` creates the SQLite table with its columns and primary keys (unless --omit-pk is specified).
-No primary keys, foreign keys, constraints or indexes are created in the SQLite table.
+No foreign keys, constraints or indexes are created in the SQLite table.

 ### TODOs

 - [X] Add support for Postgres JSON/JSONB columns
+- [X] Migrate Primary Keys
 - [ ] Create SQLite file if it doesn't exist